'Donn Yost' airbrush technique

 Breakthrough video

 In 2021, I saw this video: Paasche H airbrush - The scale model workhorse !.
 The modeler in the video sprayed a super-smooth car body in one go, following the 'Donn Yost' method.
+No orange peel, no buffing, no sanding, no polishing, nothing!
 The recipe: a Paasche H airbrush and a 1:1 dilution with lacquer thinner.
-I immediately understood why the Paasche H was so important: it's a rather primitive airbrush that atomizes coarsely.
+I immediately understood why the Paasche H was so important: it's a rather basic airbrush that atomizes coarsely.
 I ordered one straight away.

 Paasche H airbrush